Aarhus University Seal

 1. What is an “App” on UCloud?

-When you start an app, you are launching a compute job on Interactive HPC.
+When you start an app, you create a compute job on Interactive HPC.
+Each job requires compute resources, which are aquired through the resource application process.
+For more information, see Apply for Resources.

 2. What is a “job”?

-A job is a running instance of an application.
+A job is a running instance of an application requiring its own resources.
+See Apply for Resources.

-3. What is a personal and a project workspace?
+3. What is a personal workspace and a project workspace?

-A project workspace is a shared environment connected to a specific research or teaching project.
-It is created by applying for resources and receiving grant approval.
+A Project is a shared workspace associated with a specific research or teaching project.
+It is created as part of the resource application process.

-It allows multiple members to collaborate, share storage, and use allocated compute resources (CPU/GPU) under a common project framework.
+A project enables multiple members to collaborate, share storage, and use the allocated compute resources within a common project environment.

 4. Why is my job waiting in queue?